ruby/www.ruby-lang.org/en/news/_posts/2024-11-05-ruby-3-3-6-released.md

 It also stops warning missing default gem dependencies that will be bundled gems in Ruby 3.5.
 For more details, please refer to the [GitHub release notes](https://github.com/ruby/ruby/releases/tag/v3_3_6).

+## Release Schedule

+As previously [announced](https://www.ruby-lang.org/en/news/2024/07/09/ruby-3-3-4-released/), we intend to release the latest stable Ruby version (currently Ruby 3.3) every 2 months following a `.1` release.

+We expect to release Ruby 3.3.7 on January 7th.
+If any significant changes arise that impact a large number of users, we may release a new version earlier than scheduled.

 ## Download

 {% assign release = site.data.releases | where: "version", "3.3.6" | first %}